 I have a YouTuber – MAC111 – to thank mostly for this.
 I followed their video to the T on how to repair my MacBook.
 I went with my own supplies rather than their recommended items since they would have taken a few weeks to arrive.
 I purchased my parts from Amazon after reading some reviews and got my stuff in less than three days.
 The two links are my personal affiliate links, so if you buy those i get a commission.

 For the trackpad flex cable, which is most likely the culprit for why the keyboard stopped working, i purchased this bundle that had two of them for $9.99: 2 of Fangfei New Trackpad Flex Cable For Mac-book Pro Retina 13.3 inch A1502 Touchpad Cable MF839 MF840 MF841 821-00184-A/03 Early 2015.

 For the toolkit, which has the two screwdriver types you’ll need to open the MacBook and the other tools to assist in unclipping other parts, i purchased this handy set for $13.99: Kingsdun 14 in1 Precision Screwdriver Repair Tool Kit for MacBook Pro and Air, iPhone 4 / 4S / 5 / 5C / 5S / 6/6 Plus

 Regarding the flex cable, whatever you order, definitely get more than one.
 Good thing the one i purchased came with two because the first cable i tried (twice) didn’t fix the problem.
 When i swapped it out for the second in the set, it worked.
-I would’ve ordered from another company these cables if neither of them worked.
+I would’ve ordered these cables from another company if neither of them worked.